Jaden2708/BRG-ISEA/Lab1.md

 ### 1b-1 Reflection Questions
 Whats the role of a firewall in managing services?
+The role of a firewall in managing services is to control the traffic going to the server.

 How did SSH access deepen your understanding of Linux as a server?
+SSH access helped me to understand how to install softwares, edit files, restart services, transfer files, and troubleshoot problems using only the command line.

 Why is file compression important in server contexts?
+File compression is important in server contexts as by compressing the file, it reduces the size, which in turn ensures that transfers are moreefficient.

 How does user privilege management help secure system?
+User privilege management helps secure the system as you are able to control what users are able to access and edit what files.

 ## 1b-2 Linux File Permissions & Gropu Access Control
 ### Three Users Created